Talking about dementia isn’t easy. Coping with it is even harder.

 When dealing with challenging behavior, remember it’s the disease, not the person” (Unknown)

 We’ve already established that dementia is not a natural part of aging.
-If you see Grandpa forgetting things, it’s important to figure out why.
+If you see Grandpa who may be living an at assisted living facility forgetting things, it’s important to figure out why.
 It might be as simple as a urinary tract infection or a problem with medication—or maybe he’s had too many life changes at once.

 Parkinson’s Disease Dementia—When the Disease Takes Its Full Course